MiniCube11/hackthepulse2022/README.md

 Since then, it’s been two years-- and the system still isn’t any better.
 So, what could we do?

-Enter Hospichain.
+Enter HospiChain.

 ## What it does

-**Hospichain** informs the government of any lack of supplies a hospital in their zone of care encounters.
+**HospiChain** informs the government of any lack of supplies a hospital in their zone of care encounters.
 It shows them the urgency of this supply, so they can have a priority list while considering demands.
-Using blockchain technology, **Hospichain** allows information to get from hospitals to the government faster and simpler, informing each other of their needs.
+Using blockchain technology, **HospiChain** allows information to get from hospitals to the government faster and simpler, informing each other of their needs.

 ## How we built it